PriyanshSrivastava0305/NeuroSeek/README.md

-# 📰 AI-Powered News Search
+# 🚀 NeuroSeek: AI-Powered Knowledge Retrieval & Search

 An AI-powered news search tool using **Retrieval-Augmented Generation (RAG)** to fetch relevant news articles based on user queries.
 Built with **LangChain, FAISS Vector Store, Llama3, and Streamlit**, this project allows users to search and refine AI-generated results dynamically.